-She describes her teaching philosophy as student-centered, and says the classroom is a place of learning where students and instructors come to share ideas.
+She describes her teaching philosophy as student-centered and engaging, and says the classroom is a place of learning where students and instructors come to share ideas.

-Halpern earned a doctorate in Spanish literature from Bryn Mawr College, and master’s and bachelor’s degrees in Spanish from Villanova University.
-Her research interests include political and feminist topics during the Golden Age of Spain, and the Spanish playwright Juan Ruiz de Alarcón.
+Halpern earned a doctorate in Spanish Peninsular literature from Bryn Mawr College, and master’s and bachelor’s degrees in Spanish from Villanova University.
+Her research interests include political and feminist topics during the Golden Age of Spain, with particular focus on the Spanish playwright Juan Ruiz de Alarcón.

-Halpern’s hobbies include spending time with family and friends, pets, and reading.
-She is married and has three children, and lives in Radnor, Pa.
+Halpern is married and has three children and lives in Radnor, Pa.